bluebinary/exifdata/README.md

 | XMP            | [XMP Namespaces & Fields](./documentation/models/xmp.md)   |

-The EXIFData library also offers some convenience methods to make it easy to read and write the supported embedded metadata with supported image file formats; currently the library relies on the PyVIPS library to read and write the image files, and perform the extraction and insertion of the raw metadata payloads from the image files, handing off responsibility to this library to decode and encode the raw metadata payloads and their nested namespaces, fields and values.
+The EXIFData library also offers some convenience methods to make it easy to read and write the supported embedded metadata in supported image file formats; currently the library relies on the PyVIPS library to read and write the image files, and perform the extraction and insertion of the raw metadata payloads, before handing off responsibility to the EXIFData library to decode and encode the raw metadata payloads and their nested namespaces, fields and values.

 See the [Classes & Methods](#classes-and-methods) section below for more information on the available interfaces and their use; and see the [Supported File Formats](#file-formats)